chicago-tool-library/circulate/README.md

 ### Who to log in as

-During development, you will probably want to log into the app as various users (e.g. an admin or a member). [seeds.rb](https://github.com/rubyforgood/circulate/blob/main/db/seeds.rb) creates a set of user accounts when `bin/setup` or `bin/reset` are run.
+During development, you will probably want to log into the app as various users (e.g. an admin or a member). [seeds.rb](https://github.com/rubyforgood/circulate/blob/main/db/seeds.rb) creates a set of user accounts when `bin/setup` are run.
 They are:
 - Admin `admin@example.com`
 - Verified member `verified_member@example.com`
 - New member `new_member@example.com`